 Whether fact or legend, the story of the Master Archer speaks directly to the point of what constitutes the best proof of truth.

-death!”
+is life after death!”
 But is it enough?
 Will it convince the doubtful?
 Does it answer all questions about who you are as son of God, and what ultimate message you bring to mankind.
-Aside from drawing the ire and
+Aside from drawing

-and complete, even to the point they have superseded our limited notions of life-and-death.
-The first Master demonstrates his ability to explode from the void to produce perfect outcome in our plane of
+is certain, and complete, even to the point they have superseded our limited notions of life-and-death.
+The first Master demonstrates his ability to explode from the void to produce a perfect outcome in our plane

 What is left for the son of God is the “proof.”

 Unlike the Archer, the son of God cannot raise Lazarus a second time.
 Doing so would appear even more like a stunt than the first occurrence and if

 anything, would create doubt regarding the ultimate message.
 Victory over death is possible.
 So, we have the second Master, the “son of God” allowing his own death as a final ultimate proof of victory